Quantile Graphical Models: Bayesian Approaches: Graph estimation consistency

 Model \eqref{qtllikeli} has been developed from a loss function and may not be the true data generating model.
 Therefore, we extend our consistency results under the condition of model misspecification.
-Let, $f^0_{k,-k}$ be the true density of $Y=X_k$ given ${\bf X_{-k}^*}$ and ${\mathscr{ F}}_k$ be the set of densities given by \eqref{qtllikeli}.
-Let $f^*_{k,-k} \in {\mathscr{F}}_k$ be the density in \eqref{qtllikeli} which has the smallest Kullback-Leibler (KL) distance with $f^0_{k,-k}$.
-We show that the posterior given in \eqref{posterior2} concentrates around $f^*_{k,-k}$ .
-We fix the scale parameter $t$.
+Let, $f^0_{k,-k}$ be the true density of $Y=X_k$ given ${\bf X_{-k}^*}$ and ${\mathscr{ F}}_k$ be the set of densities $f_{l,k,-k}$'s given by \eqref{qtllikeli}.
+Let $f^0_{-k}$ be the true data generating density for $X_{-k}$, the variables other that than $X_k$.
+Let $f^*_{l,k,-k} \in {\mathscr{F}}_k$ be the density in \eqref{qtllikeli} such that $f^*_{l,k,-k}f^0_{-k}$ has the smallest Kullback-Leibler (KL) distance with $f^0_{k,-k}f^0_{-k}$.
+We show that the posterior given in \eqref{posterior2} concentrates around $f^*_{l,k,-k}$ for $\tau_l$ .
+We fix the scale parameter $t_l$.